Finally the Berlinale is back and Berlin will be topsy-turvy, as bystanders and movie stars from all over the world are visiting the city.

 - Berlinale Goes Kiez.

-AND you can also buy tickets for all screenings on the Berlinale Publikumstag on February 19th, when the awards have been awarded.
+AND you can also buy tickets for all screenings on the Berlinale Publikumstag, when the awards have been awarded.
 Then the movie stars left, and we can get in (8 Euro per screening).

 Spoiler Alert: Many tickets won’t be on sale today on February 6th, as they only go on sale three days in advance (again, they offer a small amount of tickets online and the rest at the ticket offices).
 Only to make life more complicated: Tickets for repeat screenings of Competition films may be purchased four days in advance.